 “IT solutions architects use the following tools:

-- Veracode offers source code analysing services.
-Whether you want to analyze software developed by third parties or internally, veracode will help you accomplish your goal cost-effectively and quickly.
+- Veracode offers source code analyzing services.
+Whether you want to analyze software developed by third parties or internally, Veracode will help you accomplish your goal cost-effectively and quickly.

 - Nagios – this is an open-source application that is used to monitor networks, systems, and infrastructure.
 It alerts architects whenever something goes wrong.